boytchev/suica/docs/user-guide-objects.md

 [<kbd><img src="../examples/snapshots/group.jpg" width="300"></kbd>](../examples/group.html)
 [<kbd><img src="../examples/snapshots/group-tag.jpg" width="300"></kbd>](../examples/group-tag.html)

-A group is a special objects, and some aspects of group management are:
+A group is a special object, and some aspects of group management are:
 - A group has own [`center`](user-guide-properties.md#center), [`size`](user-guide-properties.md#size) and [`spin`](user-guide-properties.md#spin).
 Values of `size` of a group are scale factors, not sizes.
 Centers and spins of objects in a group are relative to the group's `center` and `spin`.
 - A group can be extended with new objects with the method `add`.
 - Cloning a group will also clone all its objects, setting `color` of a group sets it to all its objects overwriting their individual colors.